The Workplace Needs Introverts

 According to Gino (2015), the" real magic" is in the writing of the memos:

-2. The writing forces the memo authors to reason through what they want to present, spend time puzzling through tough questions, and formulate clear, if not persuasive arguments.
+2. The writing forces the memo authors to reason through what they want to present, ponder tough questions, and formulate clear, if not persuasive, arguments.

 3. Some companies are even banning PowerPoint.